ecmwf/ecflow/docs/ug/glossary.rst

       A gain can be specified to offset from the given date.

-      The hybrid and real clock's always runs in phase with the system clock (UTC in UNIX) but can have any offset from the system clock.
+      The hybrid and real clocks always runs in phase with the system clock (UTC in UNIX) but can have any offset from the system clock.

       The clock can be :